Bossett/bsky-pds-container/README.md

 I am running this on fly.io at the moment - `fly machine exec <machine id> "pdsadmin create-invite-code"` to get an invitation code to sign up.
 Remember to set up SSL certificates for <pds_host> and *.<pds_host>, and mount a volume at /pds.
 It needs to be deployed with --ha=false or scaled down to a single machine or else it will not work properly.

+## Backups

+I'd recommend you grab a copy of your pds.env in case you need to recreate - you can do this by running `docker compose exec pds cat /pds/pds.env` or `fly machine exec <machine id> "cat /pds/pds.env"` on fly.io.
+And back up your volumes.